mvslovers/brexx370/docs/source/rxlib.rst

     .. code-block:: rexx
        :linenos:

-       CALL DUMP 'THIS IS THE NEW VERSION OF BREXX/370 V2R1M0','DUMP LINE'
+       CALL DUMP 'THIS IS THE NEW VERSION OF BREXX/370 {brexx_version}','DUMP LINE'

     Results::